 Just under 45 minutes into the flight, I was served an assortment of warm nuts.
 I also ordered a soft drink with ice and lime.

 Soon after, dinner was served on a single tray.
-Food was quite delicious, although not as refined as compared to the gastronomic delights of Singapore Airlines or Austrian Airlines.
+The food was quite delicious, although not as refined as the gastronomic delights of Singapore Airlines or Austrian Airlines.
 The starter consisted of Thai chicken with grilled five-spice pineapple, watermelon, and Asian mint dressing.
 It was served with a house salad with artichokes, roasted tomatoes, and feta cheese, with a choice of creamy Italian dressing or balsamic vinaigrette.
-As an entrée, I choose the seared halibut with gremolata, with sautéed tomato fennel, lemon risotto, and broccoli.
+As an entrée, I choose the seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccoli.
 For dessert, I ordered the Black Forest mousse cake.

 After the main meal service, a walk-up bar stocked with snacks and refreshments was set up in the galley for Business and First Class passengers.
 It was a very nice spread of a large assortment of snacks that was constantly replenished during the flight.

-90 minutes before landing, breakfast was served.
-I choose the broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes.
+Ninety minutes before landing, breakfast was served.
+I chose the broccoli and red pepper strata with smoked chicken sausage and roasted potatoes.

-The large, private screen (15.4-inch or 40 cm) swings out from the side of the seat suite.
-However, it doesn’t tilt up and down, so, unfortunately, watching the screen from the near or fully flat bed position is almost impossible.
-The Panasonic inflight entertainment itself features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.
+The large, private screen (15.4 inches or 40 cm) swings out from the side of the seat suite.
+However, it doesn’t tilt up and down, so watching the screen from the near or fully flat bed position is almost impossible.
+The Panasonic inflight entertainment features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.

-Wi-Fi was available for purchase once onboard the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or a duration of flight pass for $19 USD.
-I found the Wi-Fi speed to be relatively ok, actually faster than expected.
+Wi-Fi was available for purchase once onboard the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or duration of flight pass for $19 USD.
+I found the Wi-Fi speed relatively ok, actually faster than expected.

-Overall, I loved my experience of Business Class on American Airlines, with a new cabin interior, updated amenities, onboard Wi-Fi, and very comfortable lie-flat seats.
-This is currently the single best Business Class product to fly Transatlantic, although Club World on the British Airways’ Airbus A380 and Club World on the British Airways B747 Jumbo Jet are also very good Transatlantic business class products.
-It is worth noting that the American Airlines loyalty program AAdvantage is the best in the world (even for UK or EU based travelers).
+Overall, I loved my experience of Business Class on American Airlines, with its very comfortable lie-flat seats.
+This is currently the single best Business Class product to fly Transatlantic.
+However, Club World on the British Airways Airbus A380 is also very good Transatlantic business class products.